PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/ActionScript Cloud Code.md

     			}
 ```

 In the response handler for the *Get_Pos* Event you will need to break down the response and retrieve the values that are passed in by *Script Data*.
-Declare a variable of type '*Object'* and set it as the *Script Data* passed in through the response.
-Declare two new variables of type *NUMBER* and set them as the X value or the Y value saved in the *JSON* *'POS'.* This is held in the *Script Data*.
-Once your variable of type '*Object*' has been set as the *response's* *Script Data* you can access its values as you do in the Portal.
-In this example you can access the X value simply by using *script.POS.X*.
-After setting the two variables of type* NUMBER* as X and Y, simply set your Player's location to the retrieved values.
+* Declare a variable of type *Object* and set it as the *Script Data* passed in through the response.
+* Declare two new variables of type *NUMBER* and set them as the X value or the Y value saved in the *JSON* *'POS'.* This is held in the *Script Data*.
+* Once your variable of type *Object* has been set as the *response's* *Script Data* you can access its values as you do in the Portal.

+In this example, you can access the X value simply by using *script.POS.X*.
+After setting the two variables of type *NUMBER* as X and Y, simply set your player's location to the retrieved values.

 ```
     	public function PosReturn(response:LogEventResponse):void